 An injured party who bears more than 50 percent liability for the incident could not receive compensation for his or her injuries, despite having been rear-ended.
 However, if he or she is found less than 50 percent responsible for the collision, then the percentage of fault assigned to him or her by a jury would be deducted from his or her compensation.

-Establishing Liability in Tailgating Collision Cases
+Establishing Liability in A Atlantic County Rear-End Accident Cases

-A local lawyer could use many methods and tools to establish liability in Atlantic County rear-end car crash cases.
+An Atlantic County rear-end collision lawyer could use many methods and tools to establish liability in cases.
 For example, the police report and dashcam footage from a law enforcement officer (or which may have been recorded on one of the vehicles or traffic light cameras) could be substantially beneficial during litigation against an at-fault driver.

 Additionally, an attorney could help you navigate the municipal court system and start compiling all of the documents and facts necessary to pursue a strong personal injury claim on your behalf.
 The longer you wait, the more time goes by that you are not working your claim to receive monetary compensation for your losses, so call us right away to get started on your case.